 Relationship with Heritage Victoria

-Heritage Victoria is a business unit in the planning group of the Department of Environment, Land, Water and Planning (DELWP) and is responsible for administering the Heritage Act.
+Heritage Victoria is a business unit in the planning group of the Department of Transport and Planning (DTP) and is responsible for administering the Heritage Act.

 While the Heritage Council frequently liaises with Heritage Victoria and its Executive Director, protocols have been developed to ensure that independence is maintained for the Heritage Council’s decision making and quasi-judicial roles.